rishabh-nahar/bookshark/README.md

 5. Click on a book to view its details and contact the seller.

 6. Go to profile to get details of book that you have uploaded

+## Technologies Used
+- Django Framework
+- HTML, CSS, and JavaScript for the frontend
+- MySQL Database for storing user and book information
+- SMTP for email notifications

+## Contact
+If you have any questions, suggestions, or issues, please contact rishabhpnahar@gmail.com.
+Feel free to contribute to the project by submitting pull requests or reporting bugs on the GitHub repository.